Skip to main content

 Both providers offer high maximum coverage, but Genki pulls ahead in depth.

 Heymondo: Maximum coverage reaches up to $10,000,000 on premium plans.
 This covers emergency medical treatment, hospitalization, evacuation, and trip-related expenses like cancellation and luggage loss.
 However, Heymondo is emergency-only insurance.
-It does not cover routine doctor visits, preventive care, mental health, or non-emergency outpatient treatment.
+It doesn’t cover routine doctor visits, preventive care, mental health, or non-emergency outpatient treatment.

 Medical coverage verdict: Genki wins on depth.
 Both have high limits for catastrophic scenarios, but Genki functions as actual health insurance that covers routine care.
 Heymondo is emergency-only travel insurance.